Competition: Smallbore

 Format:

-Shooting courses for the Sporting and Hunter Rifle competitions will be:
+Shooting courses for the sporting and hunter rifle competitors will be:

 Three position courses will include one set of targets per position.
 Positions are prone, kneeling and standing.